 \subsection{Pulse Properties}

 To delineate the characteristics of the pulses, several functional forms have been proposed \cite[e.g.,][]{Kocevski2003, Norris2005}.
-In order to adequately characterize a pulse shape, our next step is to employ an asymmetric fast-rising and exponential decay function, the so-called the FRED model \citep{Kocevski2003}, to fit the entire lightcurve of that pulse (Figure \ref{fig:FRED}).
+In order to adequately characterize a pulse shape, our next step is to employ an asymmetric fast-rising and exponential-decay function, the so-called the FRED model \citep{Kocevski2003}, to fit the entire lightcurve of that pulse (Figure \ref{fig:FRED}).
 The peak time of the pulse can be then determined.
-The function reads
+The function reads as

-where $I_{\rm p}$ is the amplitude, $t_{0}$ and $t_{\rm p}$ are the zero time and the peak time of the pulse, $r$ and $d$ are the rise and decay time scale parameters, respectively.
-The model invoke a five parameters ($I_{\rm p}$, $t_{0}$, $t_{\rm p}$, $r$ and $d$).
-We also considered a broken power law (BKPL) fit to the pulse (Appendix).
+where $I_{\rm p}$ is the amplitude, $t_{0}$ and $t_{\rm p}$ are the zero time and the peak time of the pulse, and $r$ and $d$ are the rise and decay time scale parameters, respectively.
+The model invokes a five parameters ($I_{\rm p}$, $t_{0}$, $t_{\rm p}$, $r$ and $d$).
+We also considered a broken power-law (BKPL) fit to the pulse (Appendix).
 In Figure \ref{fig:comparison} we present a comparison of the fitting results compared between the FRED model and the BKPL model.